James Sowerby was an English naturalist, illustrator, and mineralogist. He studied art at the Royal Acadamy in London in the late 18th Century.

 If you are looking for more fungi and mushroom drawings check out my collection of antique botanical posters of Adolphe Millot.
 There are a couple of mushroom identification posters in that collection.

-Instead of just framing these mushroom prints there is a really cool craft you can do with them to make a fantastic vintage mushroom art display.
+Instead of just framing these mushroom prints, you can do a cool craft with them to make a fantastic vintage mushroom art display.
 Or why not go to drawing mushrooms yourself with this easy guide?

 If you liked these illustrations then you will probably like the collection of vintage watercolor fruit paintings on Pictureboxblue too.